kahunacohen/real-world-fp/README.md

 # Functional Programming for Smarties (part 1)

-Functional programming (fp) has gotten a lot of attention in the JavaScript community lately, mostly due to the visiblity of [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).
+Functional programming (fp) has gotten a lot of attention in the JavaScript community lately, mostly due to the visibility of [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

 But what is fp, and why should we program using it?
 In short, how can it make our life better?
 This series is for intermediate JavaScript programmers, and/or those with limited functional programming experience.
 In the first part, I'll explore three important characteristics of functional programming, namely:

 1. pure functions as primary building blocks
-1. immutablity over mutability
+1. immutability over mutability
 1. composition over inheritance

 We'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style and continue the refactor in later posts.